Reviews10 min read

 What Is Cloudways, Actually?

-Cloudways is a managed cloud hosting platform founded in 2012 and headquartered in Malta.
-DigitalOcean acquired it in 2022, which raised some eyebrows at the time — but honestly, day-to-day operations haven't changed dramatically for most users.
-The platform acts as a management layer on top of major cloud infrastructure providers: DigitalOcean, AWS, Google Cloud, Vultr, and Linode/Akamai.
+Cloudways is a managed cloud hosting platform founded in 2012 and based in Malta.
+DigitalOcean acquired it back in 2022, which raised some eyebrows at the time — but honestly, day-to-day operations haven't changed much for most users.
+The platform sits on top of major cloud providers: DigitalOcean, AWS, Google Cloud, Vultr, and Linode/Akamai.

-The core pitch is simple: you get cloud-grade infrastructure without needing to SSH into servers and configure NGINX from scratch.
-Cloudways handles server provisioning, security patches, caching, and backups.
+The basic idea is straightforward: you get cloud infrastructure without having to SSH into servers and configure NGINX from scratch.
+Cloudways handles server setup, security patches, caching, and backups.
 You focus on your sites.

-It's not a budget shared host.
-It's not a fully hands-off managed WordPress host either.
-It lives right in the middle — which is exactly where a lot of growing businesses need to be.
-Honestly, I think that middle ground is underrated, and Cloudways owns it better than almost anyone else right now.
+It's not a budget shared host, and it's not fully hands-off managed WordPress either.
+It's somewhere in the middle — which is exactly where a lot of growing businesses find themselves.
+The honest truth is that middle ground is underrated, and Cloudways owns it better than almost anyone else right now.

 📘 The Complete Budget System $4.99